 During the November 7, 2017, McKinney City Council Meeting, the City Council voted unanimously to discontinue and terminate the city’s proceedings to annex approximately 3,821 acres of land located generally in the northwest sector of McKinney (City Council Agenda Item 17-249A).
 Included in this vote was the termination of all other matters related to the annexation proceedings, including the rescission of the City Manager’s authority to execute any and all proposed development agreements.
 The City Council’s action terminating the annexation case also brought an end to the process of zoning the subject property (City Council Agenda Item 17-250Z) because the city cannot zone property outside its corporate limits.
 As a result of the City Council’s action, the City of McKinney is no longer considering the unilateral annexation of this area before December 1, 2017, the execution of any development agreements or the zoning of the subject property.
-Please also note that the Special City Council meeting previously scheduled for Wednesday, November 15, 2017, has been canceled.

 If you have previously signed and/or returned a development agreement to city staff as part of the annexation proceedings, those agreements are considered null and void, without authority from the City Council, and will not be executed by the city.
 As such, residents included in the proposed annexation area will continue to retain their ETJ status and no further action is required at this time.
 If, however, you signed an annexation agreement and would like to retrieve the signed document from the city please feel free to pick it up from the Development Services Department during regular business hours.
 Any signed development agreements that are not picked up by the signing party prior to November 15 will be destroyed by the Development Services Department on or about that date.

 Watch the video of the November 7 City Council Meeting